Code-Institute-Submissions/Milestoneproject_2/README.md

 - The search features an autocomplete for the artist name pulled from musixmatch API.
 - The result section returns the first 15 songs ordered by the populality.
 - "Load More" feature feeds the next 15 results.
-- It automatically refreshes search results if visiters press the search button with a different artist name.
+- It automatically refreshes search results if visitors press the search button with a different artist name.

 ### Lyrics
-- It desplays the selected song title and its lyrics.
+- It displays the selected song title and its lyrics.
 - The lyrics are formatted to make it easy to read.

 ### Artist Information
-- At the top, It returns three recommended artists that visiters might like which are chosen by searched artist.
+- At the top, it returns three recommended artists that visitors might like which are chosen by searched artist.
 This feature is powered by musixmatch.
-- At the middle, It provides the number of listeners and playcounts by the searched artist in Last.FM.
+- In the middle, it provides the number of listeners and playcounts by the searched artist in Last.FM.
-- At the bottom, It displays a Youtube Video relating the song selected.
+- At the bottom, it displays a Youtube Video related to the song selected.
 This feature is powered by Youtube API.

 ## Features Left to Implement
 - Split the current JavaScript codes to front-end and back-end features accordingly